 Almost 30% of all ticket purchases happen in the 48 hours prior to the event.

-There are a couple variations you can consider when getting started with this play.
-You can use the Last Minute Buyers audience to hit these fans with an offer right before the event, hoping for a quick conversion.
+There are a couple of variations you can consider for this play.
+You can hit Last minute buyers with an offer right before the event, like Rice did, hoping for a quick conversion.
 Alternatively, you can go for a more long-term, strategic approach by attempting to turn last-minute buyers into earlier purchasers.
 Either way, you will use the same audience.

-Work with your team to craft an email template for the variation you want to run.
-We recommend creating a template that contains a few key components that will change for each event.
+Work with your team to craft a repeatable template that contains a few key components that will change for each event.
 For instance, highlighting a rivalry, having a theme night, doing a giveaway, or hosting a special sponsor event.

 Tip - To avoid “audience fatigue” from receiving the same emails over and over, consider excluding fans who purchase frequently or purchase multi-game packs.